-- If you have a low income and you cannot afford the fee, you may be able to do 4 hours of community service instead, but you may have to ask to about it.
+- If you have a low income and can't afford the fee, ask if you can do 4 hours of community service instead.

 - You must go to 80 hours of sessions to complete the program.
 The sessions are usually 2 hours long and run for 40 weeks.

 - This is not like a private counseling program.
 The program has to share things you say and do with the court and some other agencies.
-The program will also tell the court how many sessions you attend and how you are doing in the program.
+The program will also tell the court how many sessions you attend and how you're doing in the program.